timzw961/React-Facts-Website/README.md

 2) After deploying a commit to the main, and also running npm run deploy again in CMD, it removes the readme file from the gh-pages branch
 3) The website can be accessed here https://timzw961.github.io/React-Facts-Website/
 4) Since the HTML files are the largest, I have to add a .gitattribute file to the main branch (in this case, I will need to make the master branch the default branch) and include *.html linguist-detectable=false so that it correctly displays the javascript language that is being used.
 I can safely change the default branch to the Master branch if I have completed these projects as I won't be using npm run deploy anymore to the gh-pages branch.

+05/05/22
+Taking a look back at this website, its pretty easy to forget about.
+I think I will try to update my github pages once in a while so they have some more recent facts or things.
+For example, I'll eventually add a bullet point here and there about react facts that might be cool that I have personally learnt